Ascentis funding information and advice for FE and skills providers

 An apprenticeship is a job with training.
 Through an apprenticeship, an apprentice will gain the technical knowledge, practical experience and wider skills and behaviours that they need for their immediate job and future career.

-All apprentices are required to spend at least 20% of their time on off-the-job training in addition to any time allocated for them to achieve English and maths qualifications required for their apprenticeship standard.
+All apprentices are required to spend at least 6 hours a week of their working hours on off-the-job training, in addition to any time allocated for them to achieve English and maths qualifications required for their apprenticeship standard.
 They will have to complete these as part of the ‘gateway’ process that shows they are ready for end point assessment (EPA) with an independent EPA organisation.

-Learners, whose employers decide to invest in their training and assessment, can be funded as apprentices as long as their training provider (or employer if they train their own staff) is on the Register of Apprenticeship Training Providers (RoATP).
+Learners, whose employers decide to invest in their training and assessment, can be funded as apprentices as long as their training provider (or employer if they train their own staff) is on the Apprenticeship Providers and Assessment Register (formerly RoATP).

 Employers with annual pay bills of more than £3 million pay into a digital account which is then topped up by 10% by the government.
 Funds in digital accounts will expire after 24 months if unused.